-- Any person operating any Commercial Motor Vehicle with a Gross Vehicle Weight Rating - (GVWR) or Gross Combination Weight Rating (GCWR) greater than 10,000 pounds in Interstate Commerce. - Any person operating any Commercial Motor Vehicle with a GVWR or GCWR greater than 26,000 pounds in Intrastate Commerce. - Any person operating any Commercial Motor Vehicle with a GVWR or GCWR greater than 10,000 pounds in intrastate commerce transporting any amount of hazardous material. - Any person operating any Commercial Motor Vehicle in Interstate or Intrastate Commerce trans-porting Hazardous Materials that is required to be placarded.
+- Any person operating any Commercial Motor Vehicle with a Gross Vehicle Weight Rating (GVWR) or Gross Combination Weight Rating (GCWR) greater than 10,000 pounds in Interstate Commerce. - Any person operating any Commercial Motor Vehicle with a GVWR or GCWR greater than 26,000 pounds in Intrastate Commerce, unless transporting any amount of Hazardous Materials. - Any person operating any Commercial Motor Vehicle in Interstate or Intrastate Commerce transporting Hazardous Materials that is required to be placarded.